GOLEM-lab/fandom-wiki/README.md

 To perform WikiText parsing `src/fandom_extraction/wikitext_extract.py` is a python script that has a variety of options that enable different extraction, filtering and cleaning operations.
 The script works by reading WikiText from standard input, it then writes the parsed elements in `JSON` format to standard output.

 To showcase a particular use-case, lets consider:

-`cat data/wikis/*/* | python src/fandom_extraction/wikitext_extract.py --templates Character character "Character Infobox" "Individual infobox" --template_param_wl name sex born nation affiliation job actor --clean_xml > data/infobox_templates.json`
+`cat data/wikis/*/* | python -m src.fandom_extraction.wikitext_extract --templates Character character "Character Infobox" "Individual infobox" --template_param_wl name sex born nation affiliation job actor --clean_xml > data/infobox_templates.json`

 Breaking the command down:

 * `cat data/wikis/*/*` Concatenates all (previously) donwloaded fandom articles
-* `python src/fandom_extraction/wikitext_extract.py` The wikitext parsing script, it consumes the concatenated wikitext
+* `python src.fandom_extraction.wikitext_extract` The wikitext parsing script ran as a python module, it consumes the concatenated wikitext
 * `--templates Character character "Character Infobox" "Individual infobox"` Extract the templates that match the given template names.
 In this case the template names correspond to the Infobox generation templates.
 * `--template_param_wl name sex born nation affiliation job actor` Store only the given parameters (infobox fields in this case) from the extracted templates.
 * `--clean_xml` Clean the XML data in the WikiText before parsing.
 XML data is often not interesting (page styling for example) so we don't want it in the output.
 Cleaning XML also makes parsing faster as there is less text to parse and less complexity.
 * `> data/infobox_templates.json` Redirect the output to an output file (instead of letting it print in the terminal).